Archive for June, 2021

 And then I realized I needed to pull the front of the PTAC off to remove all the silicone.

 Do I know how to put it back?
 No, I very much do not.
 But I’ll figure it out, and in the meantime I can clean off all the dusty crusty whatnot that’s been there for I don’t know how long.
-I’ll keep everyone posted on how this goes.
-Thoughts and prayers, thoughts and prayers.
+I make sure to schedule residential air duct cleaning annually.
+Just like a reliable checkup, finding skilled Roofers Rochester to handle any repairs or maintenance is essential.
+Stay tuned for updates on this little project—positive vibes are welcome!

 Why I should not be in control of my finances, #643.